Arkade3669/Portfolio-Site/README.md

  - 1.2 , it is 12 in the morning
  > added contact form and kinda destroyed the HTML, will fix later
  >help the Nodejs is broken i want to die

+ - 1.3 redid the entire site, missing all JS and stuff, looks decent